slipmatio/devdocs/index.md

 # Slipmat3 Developer Docs

 The next evolution of Slipmat.io is in the works and this is the public **developer documentation** for the work.
-Please note that this is a **work in pogress**, so unless explicitly stated, nothing you see here is to be considered final.
+Please note that this is a **work in progress**, so unless explicitly stated, nothing you see here is to be considered final.

 ## Latest updates